 The Brownie Hawkeye had a number of running changes during its 11-year run.
 Early cameras had metal winding knobs and little rivets next to the flash pins.
 Kodak fitted glass lenses and viewfinders at first, but switched to plastic in later cameras.
 The button for long exposures has various markings, from B (for bulb) to L (for long) to LONG, depending on when the camera was made.
 Mine has a CAMEROSITY code of CYRM, meaning it was made in November, 1953.
 Its winding knob is plastic, and its lens and viewfinder are glass.
 Its long exposure button is marked L.

-Many collectors report that some Brownie Hawkeyes can accept 120 film on the supply spool, which would certainly make it less of a hassle to shoot with this camera.
-I might try it one day.
-But this Brownie Hawkeye had a special gift hidden inside – a roll of exposed Verichrome Pan film.
+A special gift was hidden inside this Brownie Hawkeye – a roll of exposed Verichrome Pan film.
 I sent it right off to Film Rescue International, which specializes in getting images from long-expired film.
 I was delighted when they returned several good images.
 Judging by the cars and the scenery, it appears that this family visited Niagara Falls in the late 1960s.

 The roll features several shots of the falls.
 My experience with small waist-level viewfinders is that framing a level shot can be challenging.
 This photographer would probably agree – if he or she could see these photos.

 I hope someone someday comes upon this post and recognizes this family.
 I’d like to reconnect them with their photographs!